PiotrJustyna/articles/effectful-fsharp/index.md

 But here is where it gets interesting and where most implementation challenges are going to surface:

-* C# - F# interop (`Async` vs `Task`) TODO, covered in getWhoisResponse
+* C# - F# interop (`Async` vs `Task`)
 * exceptions
-    * C#'s exception types are supported
+    * C# exception types are supported
 * cancellations
     * C#'s `CancellationTokenSource` and `CancellationToken` are both supported
-    * cancellation tokens are implicitly propagated through the execution of an asynchronous operation.
+    * cancellation tokens are implicitly propagated through the execution of nested asynchronous operations
     * cancellation tokens are provided at the entry point to the execution of an asynchronous computation, e.g.: `Async.RunSynchronously`, `Async.StartImmediate`, `Async.Start`
-    * cancelling nested asynchronous executions - cancellation tokens are passed implicitly to nested asynchronous expressions, but depending on how asynchronous work gets started, cancellations are handled differently in the nested operations, e.g.:
+    * cancelling nested asynchronous expressions: cancellation tokens are passed implicitly to nested asynchronous expressions, but depending on how asynchronous work gets started, cancellations are handled differently in the nested operations, e.g.:
       * [Async.Start](https://docs.microsoft.com/en-us/dotnet/fsharp/tutorials/async#asyncstart) - If the parent computation is canceled, no child computations are canceled.
       * [Async.StartChild](https://docs.microsoft.com/en-us/dotnet/fsharp/tutorials/async#asyncstartchild) - If the parent computation is canceled, the child computation is also canceled.

 ## mercury-functional

-In the article I published previously, we went through refactoring the pure responsibilities out of C# [mercury-legacy](https://github.com/PiotrJustyna/mercury-legacy) into [mercury-pure-functional](https://github.com/PiotrJustyna/mercury-pure-functional) - a C#-F# hybrid where the pure code was written in F# and the effectful code was written in C#.
+In the article I published previously [here: practical functional refactoring tips for the imperative world](https://github.com/PiotrJustyna/articles/blob/main/refactoring-tips/index.md), we went through refactoring the pure responsibilities out of
+C# [mercury-legacy](https://github.com/PiotrJustyna/mercury-legacy)
+into [mercury-pure-functional](https://github.com/PiotrJustyna/mercury-pure-functional) - a C#-F# hybrid where the pure
+code was written in F# and the effectful code was written in C#.